-- 1. Checks should be made payable to: "The Alaska Community Foundation Affiliate Name," or the donor may identify the specific Affiliate fund in the memo line of the check or in an enclosed letter. - 2.
-All gifts should be dropped off at or mailed by the Affiliate Advisory Board or Program Manager with a "Donation Coding Worksheet" completed to ACF's Central Office: The Alaska Community Foundation, 3201 C Street, Suite 110, Anchorage, AK 99503. - 3.
-Gifts given fund advisors or Advisory Boards and transferred to ACF will be acknowledged as soon as possible after receipt and recording through ACF's gift recording and accounting system. - 4.
-Donors wishing to make gifts of stock, mutual funds, or cash via electronic transfer must contact the ACF Central Office first, or the Advisory Board contacts the ACF Central Office, to alert staff to the gift and to receive proper instructions for making an electronic transfer. - 5.
-All gifts received by the ACF Central Office will be recorded through ACF's gift recording and accounting system, and gift acknowledgements are sent to donors as soon as possible. - 6.
-Gifts received in ACF's Central Office after December 31 will be acknowledged for the previous year only if the envelope the donation came in is postmarked by or before December 31.
+- 3. All gifts should be dropped off at or mailed by the Affiliate Advisory Board or Program Manager with a completed "Donation Coding Worksheet" to ACF's Central Office: The Alaska Community Foundation, 3201 C Street, Suite 110, Anchorage, AK 99503. - 4.
+Gifts given to fund advisors or Advisory Board members and transferred to ACF will be acknowledged as soon as possible after receipt and recording through ACF's gift recording and accounting system. - 5.
+Donors wishing to make gifts of stock, mutual funds, or cash via electronic transfer must contact the ACF Central Office first, or the Advisory Board contacts the ACF Central Office, to alert staff to the gift and to receive proper instructions for making an electronic transfer. - 6.
+All gifts received by the ACF Central Office will be recorded through ACF's gift recording and accounting system, and gift acknowledgements are sent to donors as soon as possible. - 7.
+Gifts received in ACF's Central Office after December 31 will be acknowledged for the previous year only if the envelope the donation came in is postmarked by or before December 31, and if the gift is received at the ACF Central Office by January 10.
 The envelope must be included with the gift for auditing purposes.
-If the envelope is postmarked after December 31, but checks are written for the previous year, the gifts will still be processed in the year the gift was received by ACF.
-This means that Affiliates should immediately send checks to ACF, especially during year-end. - 7.
+If the envelope is postmarked after December 31, but checks are written for the previous year, the gifts will be processed in the year the gift was received by ACF.
+This means that Affiliates should immediately send checks to ACF, especially during year-end. - 8.
+Donations are recorded based on the information provided by the donor.
+Accounting procedures and the IRS require recording the name that is on the check, and ACF must have sufficient documentation to make any change otherwise.
+Any changes in the recognition name(s) recorded should be highlighted on the donation coding sheet.
+Documentation such as a remit envelope, check stub, or a note from the donor should be included with the check. - 9.
 Only the donor (and spouse or partner) of the gift will receive the letter acknowledging the gift.
-Persons honored in an "In Honor of" donation can be alerted only if the donor provides the full mailing address of the honored person while they donate.
-This can be done through ACF's online donation system or with a note from the donor when they submit a check.
-The gift originator is identified by the printed name on the check or the name on the credit card.
+Gifts may be made in honor or in memory of a person or entity.
+However, the ACF CT does NOT notify the tributee.